KuterBora/TraceValidationProjects/README.md

-Collections of TLA+ specifications that investigated properties of trace validation.
+Collection of TLA+ specifications that investigated properties of trace validation.